Installomator/Installomator/README.md

 ## Support and Contributing

-__Please note, that if you are contributing to this project with new labels or other suggestions in PRs, please put your changes in the fragmented files, not the full `Installomator.sh` script.
+__Please note, that if you are contributing to this project with new labels or other suggestions in PRs, please put your changes in the files below `fragments`-folder.
+DO NOT edit the full `Installomator.sh` script.
 The full script is now a build of the fragments, and will be overwritten.
 See the REAMDME.md file in the `utils` directory for detailed instructions.__

 Discussion, support and advice around Installomator happens in the `#installomator` channel in the [MacAdmins.org Slack](https://macadmins.org).
 Go there for support questions.